rta-pipe/RTAlib/README.md

 * Activate the virtualenv
   * source activate rtalib
 * python setup.py install
-* Configure the mysql database
 * Rename the configuration file from rtalibconfig_default to rtalibconfig.
-Fill in the configuration file's fields.
+* Fill in the configuration file's fields.

-## Setup for test
-* Configure the rtalibconfig file for the test environment.
-* Configure the mysql database for test
-  * For now, create the database with:
-    * mysql -uroot -p --execute="CREATE DATABASE 'evt_test';"
-  * import the tables from an existing backup with:
-    * mysql -uroot -p evt_test < evt_test.sql